Totsui/TMDataEditor/README.md

 ## Usage

-1. Open config.cfg and put the correct gameFolderLocation and saveFolderLocation
+1. Open config.cfg and put the correct gameFolderLocation
-2. Leave changePlayerImage to True if you wanna change the player images
+2. Leave changePlayers to True if you wanna change the player images + name in the DB, same for the other changes...
 3. Leave to downloadFiles to true if you wanna download up to date tournaments, players etc...
+5. Don't touch other configs please c:
 4. Run main.py